- City Activities and Info

 |To report a possible violation, you can contact 757-382-CITY (2489) or Request a City Service online.|

-In residential zoning districts, the dwelling is considered the principle use of the property.
+In residential zoning districts, the dwelling is considered the principal use of the property.
 Any other use is regarded as an accessory use.
-Examples of customary residential accessory uses are storage sheds, detached garages or swimming pools.
+Examples of customary residential accessory uses are storage sheds, detached garages, or swimming pools.
 The Chesapeake Zoning Ordinance (CZO) also recognizes the parking of different motor vehicles as an accessory use.
 The CZO places certain prohibitions and limitations on the size of the commercial vehicles and where they can be parked on a residential lot.